-Durham Association for Family Resources and Support services is a Durham-based, family support and resource organization that partners with families to imagine, plan, and implement for good lives in community, one person at a time, for and with their family member with disability.
+Durham Association for Family Resources and Support is a Durham-based, family support and resource organization that partners with families to imagine, plan, and implement for good lives in community, one person at a time, for and with their family member with disability.
 Together, we consider the person in the context of their family (born or chosen) where their relationships most often ensure that this is where the voice of the person might best be heard, supported and augmented.

 Durham Family Resources is largely but not solely funded by the Ministry of Children, Community and Social Services (MCCSS).
-We also work at times with the Ministry of Health, Ministry of Housing, Regional governments, and federal government departments.
+We also work at times with the Ministry of Health, Ministry of Housing, regional governments, and federal government departments.
+In addition, we also generate our own small revenue stream through the Collaborative Administrative Department which provides financial and administrative services at a reduced price for organizations and individuals who may not otherwise have access to this level of service.

 Our work is shaped by our relationship with a range of up to 300 families and more occasional users of our resources.
 Our steps together are formed by a mutual understanding of our potential and capacity, and of what supports, resources, and information families might welcome in order to pursue a positive vision of a good life for their family member within their neighbourhood and community.